bobby3605/Open4X/README.md

 ## Building on Linux:
 First run 'git submodule update --init --recursive' Just run 'make' in the root directory.
-This is using 'make' and cmake to minimize the number of commands I need to use to build and run it.!
+This is using 'make' and cmake to minimize the number of commands I need to use to build and run it.

 'make run' will run open4x.